caleb-chu/Grin-Programming-Language-Interpreter/README.md

 Spacing

-One of the features of Python's syntax is that the way you space your program — indention, empty lines, and so on — has an effect on your program's meaning.
-Grin, in that sense, is different.
 Grin programs cannot have blank lines in them, each statement must be on its own line, and at least one space is required to separate lexemes that would otherwise be combined, but the specific amount and placement of blank space between the lexemes on each line is otherwise irrelevant.
 So, the following program is legal and equivalent Grin to the previous one shown, though obviously there's a lot to be said for using spacing to make a program's meaning more obvious to a human reader.

             LET        A    3
    PRINT        A